tarwn/lessthandot-hugo/blogs/content/posts/2010-11-03-unit-testing-costs-too-much.md

 ## It's Twice as Much Code!

-First you have to write all the “real” code, then you have to write all the test code, and before you know it you've spent twice as long writing the same amount of code.
+First you have to write all the "real" code, then you have to write all the test code, and before you know it you've spent twice as long writing the same amount of code.
 Who's going to pay for all that keyboard wear?

 _(Check out the follow-up link below for a lot more on this one)_